wisabd/BolognaGAN/README.md

 **Hyperparameter Optimization**

-GOAL: The evaluation metrics of the cWGAN-GP model is the chi-squared/degrees of freedom, the p-value of the hypothesis that Geant4 and BoloGAN are the same.
+GOAL: The evaluation metric of the hyperparameter tuning of the cWGAN-GP model is the total χ² between Geant4 generated data and that from BoloGAN.

 # Workflow:

-2. Train and validate using chi sqaured/ndf and p-value on each fold.
-Aggregate metrics.
-3. Tune regularization strengths during cross-validation.
-In our case, it is gradient penalty.
+1. Train/test split the data.
-4. Iterate over hyperparameters.
+2. Iterate over hyperparameters.
+3. Evaluate and log the models' performances according to total χ² metric.
+4. The model with lowest χ² is the optimal configuration of hyperparameters.

 # Running Order